What You Need to Know to Prepare for the Next "Crisis"; and Preparing Your Business For Sale

 John is a founding partner of the Business Transition Alliance (BTA).
 BTA works hands-on with business owners of private companies to help them develop and implement effective strategies that increase the value, growth and profitability of their business.

-Anthony has been a part-time accounting instructor in the MBA and BBA Programs at York University’s Schulich School of Business, where he was nominated for the Teaching Excellence Award in 1997 and 2003.
-A number of Anthony’s cases have been published in Cases in Financial Accounting: A Principles Based Approach, First Edition, 2006.
-Anthony has also taught courses on financial statement analysis and business valuation for the CFA societies in Canada and the U.S., CPA Canada, as well as Canadian and U.S. analysts and portfolio managers.
+Anthony began teaching in 1997 as a part-time accounting instructor at York University's Schulich School of Business in the MBA and BBA Programs.
+He was nominated for the Teaching Excellence Award in 1997 and 2003.
+Several of Anthony's cases have been published in Cases in Financial Accounting: A Principles Based Approach, First Edition, 2006.
+While he no longer teaches full courses, he does guest lectures at the undergraduate and graduate levels and runs custom tra1n1ng programs on financial statement analysis and business valuation for the CFA societies in Canada and the U.S., CPA Canada, as well as Canadian and U.S. analysts and portfolio managers.

 David is a business lawyer and a facilitator and is the head of the Family Business Law Group at Pallett Valo LLP.
 David has been working with Business Owners and Family Enterprises for more than 35 years, structuring governance and shareholder arrangements and helping business owners plan and implement harmonious succession and estate planning arrangements.
 In addition to his Law degree, David holds a Psychology degree and certificates in Family Business Advising and Alternative Dispute Resolution and has presented widely on business transition issues.